mediasanctuary/mediasanctuary.org/wp-content/plugins/events-calendar-pro/readme.txt

 * Fix - Prevent `E_ERROR` when using third-party plugins with blocks editor around `tec_event_series()` method [ECP-1409]
 * Fix - Avoid type errors in the `tec_events_pro_blocks_recurrence_meta` filter.
 [TEC-4559]
 * Fix - Ensure tribe() singletons are bound before attempting to use them.
 [ECP-1396]
 * Fix - Avoid duplicated queries by including a memoization for Occurrence data.
-[TBD]
+[6.0.12]
 * Fix - Prevent errors when adding exclusion dates to recurring events using the Custom Tables implementation.
 [ECP-1401]
 * Fix - Mitigated PHP errors related Occurrence and Provisional Post objects.
 [ECP-1402]
 * Language - 6 new strings added, 113 updated, 0 fuzzied, and 0 obsoleted.